dangtuanhuy/assembla-to-jira-migration/README.md

 A collection of advanced tooling for a complete data migration from [Assembla](https://www.assembla.com) to [JIRA](https://www.atlassian.com/software/jira).

-Here are the key selling points:
+Here are just a few of the more important key selling points:

 * Import users
-* Import tickets, comments, attachments, link types
+* Import tickets, comments, attachments and relationships
 * Insert embedded image thumbnails in description and comments
 * Convert markdown and urls
-* Retain watchers
+* Retain watchers during import
-* Create scrum or kanban board
+* Create scrum or kanban board with workflow
-* Map milestones to sprints
+* Map Assembla milestones to Jira sprints
-* Populate backlog, future and current sprints
+* Populate the backlog, future and current sprints
 * Retain ticket states and ranking
-* Jira issues are linked to original Assembla ticket
+* Link Jira issues to original Assembla tickets
+* Keep Assembla context in user-defined fields

 ## Introduction